New to 4MLinux?

 1) Boot your copy of Antivirus Live CD (or Antivirus LiveUSB):

-4) When the update process is over, the ClamAV scanner will be started:
+6) And finally, when the update process is over, you can start the ClamAV scanner:

-NOTE: Antivirus Live CD will check all your disks against viruses.
-This is possible because all partitions are mounted automatically during boot so that they can be scanned by ClamAV (the supported filesystems are: btrfs, ext2, ext3, ext4, FAT, HFS, HFS+, jfs, Minix, NTFS, ReiserFS, and XFS).
+Antivirus Live CD will check all your disks against viruses.
+This is possible because all partitions are mounted automatically during boot so that they can be scanned by ClamAV (the supported filesystems are: btrfs, ext2, ext3, ext4, f2fs, fat16, fat32, hfs, hfs+, jfs, nilfs2, ntfs, reiser4, reiserfs, and xfs).

 Good luck :-)